 Default scope: Scene

-When your character takes a notable action, your facilitator will ask you to roll for it.
+When your character takes a difficult action, your facilitator may ask you to roll for it.
 This will check to see if your character succeeds, and what they needed to do to accomplish their task.

 First, your facilitator will tell you the difficulty of your action.
 This is how many hits (good dice rolls) are needed to complete the action.